 Mounjaro is slightly different — it acts on two hormones (GLP-1 and GIP) and has shown even greater results in trials than semaglutide.

-These aren’t crash diets.
-They’re medications that quiet the food noise, so you can finally focus on living your life.
+Studies have shown that significant weight loss is possible.
+These aren't crash diets.
+They're medications that quiet the food noise, so you can finally focus on living your life.
+The research is clear: real, significant, sustained weight loss.

 Less obsession around food